Furikuda/bork/docs/deployment/image-backup.rst

 ZFS and btrfs (unless nodatacow is used).

-Applications designed with crash-consistency in mind (most relational databases like PostgreSQL, SQLite etc. but also for example Borg repositories) should always be able to recover to a consistent state from a backup created with crash-consistent snapshots (even on ext4 with data=writeback or XFS).
+Applications designed with crash-consistency in mind (most relational databases like PostgreSQL, SQLite etc. but also for example Bork repositories) should always be able to recover to a consistent state from a backup created with crash-consistent snapshots (even on ext4 with data=writeback or XFS).
 Other applications may require a lot of work to reach application-consistency; it's a broad and complex issue that cannot be explained